domikini/kubernetes-cluster-on-raspbian-stretch-lite/README.md

 `sudo ufw allow 6443`

+Init step can take a long time, up to 15 minutes.

+Sometimes this stage can fail, if it does then you should patch the API Server to allow for a higher failure threshold during initialization around the time you see.

+`sudo sed -i 's/failureThreshold: 8/failureThreshold: 20/g' /etc/kubernetes/manifests/kube-apiserver.yaml`

 ### Configure path to configuration file

 After running init command.
 Run the following commands in order to setup configuration file and put it in a folder in the user home folder.
 Set the correct permissions for the file.